Form and Survey Tools

 Event Management

 The Event Management application is specifically for form needs related to events.
-This tools enables designated users to create and edit one-time or recurring events, and also tracks attendance.
+This tool enables designated users to create and edit one-time or recurring events and tracks attendance.

 • Best For: Event registration